CandyZQ/CS308_SLogo/doc/DESIGN_PLAN.md

    * This method will handle the exception that is caught by the controller if the input information
    * is bad.
    *
-   * @throws Exception This is a general exception that is bound to change as the code takes shape,
+   * @param e This is a general exception that is bound to change as the code takes shape,
-   *                   but will catch the exception or be clarified in the overrides of this message
+   *                   but will handle the exception or be clarified in the overrides of this message
    *                   as we write our own exception to use.
    */
-  void exceptionHandling() throws Exception;
+  void exceptionHandling(Exception e);
   /**
    * This method will be called by the controller to initialize and set the scene for the first time
    * in the initial configuration.